 The following screen-recorded example shows what an Outstream video ad looks like:

 With Outstreams, the video ad plays automatically as the user scrolls over it and stops playing when the user scrolls past it.
 There is also the option to unmute the video and listen to the audio.

-Why Outstream Videos?
+Why Outstream/in-banner Videos?
 Why now?

 In the past, running a video ad online would require you to make an ad placement before or during an actual video.
 As a result, publishers with no video content were unable to sell video ad space—limiting the running of campaigns by advertisers.

 But now, with Outstreams, advertisers can publish video ads in varying content, like news sites, blogs, etc. According to Google’s Paul Muret, If ads do not integrate well, it can lead to ad blindness, or worse annoyance, and adblocking.
 As an industry, we need to come together and come up with a better experience.

 How can Brands benefit from Outstream/In-banner Video Ads?

 - Brands can expand their reach beyond video content environments to publishers of editorial content like CNN and Forbes.

 - Outstreams/in-banner videos are less expensive than Instreams – Instream runs on Cost Per View, whereas Outstream uses Cost Per 1000 impressions.
 It means that advertisers will pay per view compared to paying per 1000 impressions in the case of an outstream/in-banner videos video ad.